Contact the Governor

 Is public service your passion?
 Have you wanted to get involved, but did not know how?
 This is a wonderful opportunity for residents throughout New Mexico to learn about the various functions of state government as well as give back to the community.
 Governor Michelle Lujan Grisham needs your experience, talent and time!

-The Governor’s Office is currently seeking members for the following Professional Licensing Boards:
+The Governor’s Office is currently seeking members for the following Boards:

 • Athletic Trainer Practice Board (public member, must reside north of I-40)

-• Board of Acupuncture and Oriental Medicine (public member)
+• Board of Acupuncture and Oriental Medicine (two public members)

-• Board of Barbers and Cosmetologists (public member)
+• Board of Barbers and Cosmetologists (master barber, school representative, and public member positions)

 • Board of Massage Therapy (public member)